Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Hallucination-Associated Patterns in Attention Maps

-We analyze the model's attention maps when an LLM generates correct vs.\ incorrect outputs.
-We start with an analysis of attention weights to the immediately preceding token, i.e.\ $a^{lh}_{i, i-1}$ -- attention weight to the $\{i-1\}$-th token during the generation of $i$-th token from the layer $l$ and attention head $h$.
-Let $N$ be the number of generated tokens in the answer, $H$ the number of attention heads in each layer, and $L$ be the number of layers in the LLM.
-For illustration, we use the \href{https://huggingface.co/meta-llama/Llama-3.1-8B}{Llama 3.1 8B} model.
+We analyze the model's attention maps when an LLM generates correct vs. incorrect outputs.
+We start with an analysis of attention weights to the immediately preceding token, i.e. $a^{l,h}_{i, i-1}$ -- attention weight to the $(i-1)$-th token during the generation of the $i$-th token from the layer $l$ and attention head $h$.
+Let $N$ be the number of tokens in the answer, $H$ be the number of attention heads in each layer, and $L$ be the number of layers.
+For illustration, we use \href{https://huggingface.co/meta-llama/Llama-3.1-8B}{Llama-3.1 8B}.

-\textbf{Difference between attention weights for hallucinated and non-hallucinated tokens.} \Cref{fig:attention_map_example_1} presents an example of the attention weights to preceding tokens $a^{lh}_{i,i-1}$ in one of the LLM layers for the input question from the TruthfulQA dataset: \textit{What is King Henry holding in the Portrait of Henry VII?} Most of the generated tokens are aligned with the question.
-However, the token \textit{falcon} represents a hallucination, i.e.\ it is factually incorrect (the answer should be \textit{glove and dagger}).
+\textbf{Difference between attention weights for hallucinated and non-hallucinated tokens.} \Cref{fig:attention_map_example_1} presents an example of the attention weights to preceding tokens $a^{l,h}_{i,i-1}$ in one of the LLM layers for the input question from the TruthfulQA dataset: \textit{What is King Henry holding in the Portrait of Henry VIII?} Most of the generated tokens are aligned with the question.
+However, the token \textit{falcon} represents a hallucination; the answer should be \textit{gloves and dagger}.

 For most attention heads, the weights to previous tokens remain low across all generated tokens.
-In contrast, the 25th head exhibits a distinct pattern: it assigns relatively high attention to the preceding token for non-hallucinated (i.e., correct) tokens, but this attention drops significantly for the hallucinated token \textit{falcon}.

-This example demonstrates that attention weights from a small subset of attention heads can notably correlate with the factual correctness of generated tokens.
-While the choice of layer and head might vary, this case suggests that certain heads in specific layers are ``uncertainty-aware'', i.e., they are sensitive to generation accuracy and could help to identify hallucinations.
+In contrast, the 25th head exhibits a distinct pattern: it assigns relatively high attention to the preceding token for non-hallucinated (i.e.,~correct) tokens, but this attention drops substantially for the hallucinated token \textit{falcon}.
+This example demonstrates that attention weights from a small subset of attention heads are ``uncertainty-aware'', i.e., they are sensitive to generation factuality and could help identify hallucinations.
 More examples of the similar pattern for Llama and other LLMs are presented in \Cref{fig:attention_map_example_2,fig:attention_map_example_3,fig:gemma_attention_map_example_1,fig:gemma_attention_map_example_2} in Appendix~\ref{app:additional_examples}.
+Moreover, similar patterns beyond QA are shown for Llama on summarization and translation in \Cref{fig:attention_map_example_xsum_0,fig:attention_map_example_xsum_1,fig:attention_map_example_xsum_2,fig:attention_map_trans_0,fig:attention_map_trans_1,fig:attention_map_trans_2} in Appendices~\ref{app:additional_examples_xsum} and~\ref{app:additional_examples_trans}.
+While the specific layer and head may vary, we consistently observe this pattern across all tested LLMs.